 P3: Surmount the strenuous bulge (.8)- this is the crux of the pitch, & arguably the route.
 This protects well with a #4 Camalot.
 Keep on following the obvious crack system.
 Take the obvious L-trending ramp/crack system when you reach it.
 This widens out to a gully that leads to the summit.
 There are some good cracks (small to medium cams) shortly before the summit that make for a solid anchor.
 Note the rap’ anchor, climber’s right, ~40’ below & 50’ (climber’s) R (guess) of the summit.

 Congratulations- you’re on top of the hardest summit in Colorado!
 Enjoy the spectacular views of the nearby San Miguel mountains- Mt.
 Wilson, Gladstone, & Wilson Peak rise up in splendor right across the valley.
 The rugged San Juans surround you on all sides.

 Descent2 double-rope rap’s get you to the base:

 Rap’ 1: The upper rap’ anchor is directly above where the P2 gully runs into the upper headwall.
 From the true summit, traverse the summit ridge (SW; skier’s L, looking back at the upper portion of the last pitch), & go down ~40 ft.
 Be careful getting to it, as it is highly exposed & loose (like the rest of the formation).
-The anchor consists of 2 suspect-looking glued-in bolts, an old pin, & what appears to be an aluminum bashy, all connected by some short chains (see this photo).
+The questionable old anchor, from which it was practically impossible to retrieve the rap' line (see this photo) has reportedly been replaced by dedicated 'biners (9/'16).
 With rope stretch, 2 60s will get you to the P1 belay notch.
 Otherwise you’ll have to do some traversing & downclimbing on the death scree to get back to the notch.